 This British import welcomes one dog weighing up to 40 pounds per room — at no extra charge.
 When you check in, you’ll get a list of pup-approved spots in the neighborhood and a pack of “Hox Hounds” goodies, including a bowl, bed, spare collar and lead, first-aid kit and poop bags.

 With an amenity package at check-in and a water dish already waiting in your room, this pet-friendly favorite does its best to make your best friend as comfortable as he would be at home.
 The hotel charges $25 per day, per pet, which includes furniture pads for your furry friends, walking route information and plenty of ideas of how to enjoy Portland with your pet.

 For $15 per pet, per day, four-legged friends can get in on some of Portland’s favorite hotels.
 All sizes and numbers of pets are allowed, but they must be attended at all times, and on leash or in crates in public areas.
 That means they can accompany you to some of the more relaxing spots, like Kennedy School’s Courtyard Restaurant or the outdoor patios at the Crystal Hotel.

 This South Waterfront property offers a limited number of dog-friendly rooms, charging $50 per stay for one dog up to 50 pounds.
 You can feed your furry friend with an order from the hotel’s “Bark Bar” room service menu.

 Vacations make it easier to re-connect with your inner self.
 But what about getting back in sync with your pet?
-In addition to a range of amenities like pet beds, food bowls, chew toys and treats, The Sentinel also has a library of books on everything from dog massage to pet psychology.
-The hotel charges a $45 flat fee per stay for pets.
+In addition to a range of amenities like pet beds, food bowls, chew toys and treats, The Sentinel also has a library of books on everything from dog massage to pet psychology — all completely free of charge.